The Clinton Correspondence of Edward Tuckerman (1817-1886)

 .
 “A decent self respect forbids my having anything to do with Mr. Willey.”

-And, as if to add insult to injury, Clinton asks if Tuckerman might name a lichen which Clinton had inadvertently collected that was new to science with Mary Wilson’s name as an epithet, as Clinton was Miss Wilson’s ‘servant.’
+And, as if to add insult to injury, Clinton asks if Tuckerman might name a lichen which Clinton might have inadvertently collected that might be new to science with Mary Wilson’s name as an epithet, as Clinton was Miss Wilson’s ‘servant.’

 What seems particularly interesting is his advice to Mary Wilson: